rameesha52-git/Unsupervised-Learning/README.md

 Hierarchical clustering is explained: it merges smaller clusters into larger ones to form a hierarchy, visualized through a dendrogram.
 It is suitable for the Iris dataset because it does not require specifying the number of clusters in advance, and it creates a tree structure that shows relationships between clusters.
 The clusters are visualized similarly to KMeans, using PCA for dimensionality reduction and coloring the points by their hierarchical cluster label.
+## Conclusion:
+This project demonstrated the use of two clustering algorithms—KMeans and Hierarchical Clustering—on the Iris dataset.

+KMeans effectively grouped the data into three clusters, aligning with the three Iris species, and provided clear visual separation using PCA.
+It is well-suited for this dataset when the number of clusters is known.

+Hierarchical Clustering also identified three clusters, offering a tree-like structure to understand cluster relationships.
+This method is useful when the number of clusters is not predefined.

+Both algorithms successfully identified distinct clusters, showcasing their applicability in clustering tasks.